 'Making Waves: A Thinking Bigger Blueprint with TV/Radio' ('08 interview with Eric Wolf on his 'Art of Storytelling Show', a nationally prominent podcast series)

 Please check out my new SPOOKY SHOW page (with videos of the tales & shadow puppets) in this gorgeously staged solo show, produced by Honolulu Theater for Youth (Oct.
 2012).
 There's LOTS to see!

-RESIDENCY @ INTERNATIONAL STORYTELLING CENTER, (Jonesborough, Tennessee) I will take my turn amidst America's premier storytellers as part of the ISC's 'Live' RResidence Series in Tennessee.
-I will tell tales for a week from August 6 to 10.
+RESIDENCY @ INTERNATIONAL STORYTELLING CENTER, (Jonesborough, Tennessee) I took my turn amidst America's premier storytellers as part of the ISC's 'Live' Residence Series in Tennessee August 6 to 10.
 It was an honor, I was well treated, told well.
 Push this link for details.
 After, Eric Wolf took me for a quick tour, telling in South Carolina, Kentucky, and Ohio.

-SKIRBALL FAMILY PUPPET FESTIVAL (Los Angeles) April 6 @ LA's Skirball Center
+SKIRBALL FAMILY PUPPET FESTIVAL (Los Angeles) April 6 @ LA's Skirball Culture Center

 MIAMI BOOK FESTIVAL I perform Nov.
 17 & 18 daytimes, and at the Broward County Telebration (evening of Nov.
 17) and one other Telebration show (I forget where).
 What a delightful surprise to be invited!